Documentation/API Reference

 limitinteger

-Number of results (max 100)(default: 20)
+Number of results (max 25)(default: 25)

 Filter by department

-Filter from date (YYYY-MM-DD)
+Filter from ISO date-time

-Filter to date (YYYY-MM-DD)
+Filter to ISO date-time

 Request